rdugan/iceriver-oc/README.md

 * Current agreement with fund treasurers that half will be sent back to myself until further notice, in order to recoup development/maintenance costs.

 # Issues
 * If you find that the ASIC has stopped hashing, it is most likely the dev fee process cannot connect to a pool.
 This problem can possibly manifest after some indeterminate length of normal mining operation, simply due to network interruptions.
-If you use K1 Pool, the probability if higher, as this pool uses a different connection method that is not currently supported by the dev fee.
+If you use K1 Pool, the probability is higher, as this pool uses a different connection method that is not currently supported by the dev fee.
 This will be fixed shortly, but in the meantime, I would recommend using a different pool (K1 should not be used as a backup either.)

 # Features
 ### Configurable clock and voltage offset on 'Mining setting' page